The Living Return

-The Living Return is the title of the fourth studio album by the British pop group Swing Out Sister.
-It was released in September 1994 on Fontana Records.
+The Living Return is the fourth studio album by the British pop group Swing Out Sister.
+It was released in August 1994 on Mercury Records.

 Charts

 Although this was the first studio album by the group that failed to reach the UK Albums Chart, the lead single, "La-La (Means I Love You)", peaked at #37 on the UK Singles Chart.
 This song is a cover version of the 1968 hit by The Delfonics and appeared on the soundtrack of the film Four Weddings and a Funeral.
 "Better Make It Better" was also released as a single, although it did not make the music charts in either the UK or the US.
 The song "Mama Didn't Raise No Fool" was featured on the American basic cable and satellite television network, Disney Channel.

 Reviews

 New Musical Express magazine gave The Living Return an 8 out of 10 rating in its 17 September 1994 issue, saying that the album "...sounds divine, a glissando of strings and things, an aural bath for the ears."
 Q magazine also spoke favourably of the album, mentioning that "SOS have an ear for a snappy arrangements and a mature lightness of touch as they gently echo Miles Davis, Weather Report and the whole modish Afro era."
 It rated the album with four stars and an "excellent" rating.